posterous/posterous-gem/README.md

     $ postly

-    # You will be walked through the setup process
+  You will then be walked through the setup process.
+Type `newb` to get some help.

     ****************************************************************************************************
     Hi <username>, welcome to the Posterous API Console!
 For help type `newb`.